sgerhart/aegis_agent/docs/deployment/README_ARM64_DEPLOYMENT.md

 ## Overview

-This guide covers deploying the Aegis Agent on ARM64 Linux systems, including Raspberry Pi, AWS Graviton, and other ARM-based servers.
+This guide covers deploying the Aegis Agent on ARM64 Linux systems with **dynamic module control capabilities**, including Raspberry Pi, AWS Graviton, and other ARM-based servers.
+The agent now supports **real-time module management** from the backend without requiring restarts.

 ## Supported ARM64 Linux Distributions